clarkevansteenderen/spede_sampler_R/README.md

 BiocManager::install("Biostrings")

 ```
-4. Install the beautier, beastier (and BEAST2), and tracerer packages:
+4. Install the beautier, beastier (and BEAST2), and tracerer packages from GitHub via the remotes package:

 ```r
 remotes::install_github("ropensci/beautier")